iLVino/polkadot/Readme.md

 ### Step 1: Deploy the NFT Contract

-Deploy the `NFTContract.sol` smart contract on the Moonbeam network.
+Deploy the `NFTContract.sol` smart contract on the Moonbeam test network.
 This contract will serve as the source for the NFTs to be minted.

 ### Step 2: Prepare the Batch Contract